julzaza/wildwitchherbs/_posts/2025-12-04-evergreens-witchcraft.md

 Every pre-Christian witchcraft tradition in Europe acknowledged this.

-In Old Norse houses, fir and pine boughs were laid across the top of door frames to confuse spirits who “counted leaves” and lost track of where the living dwelled.
+In Old Norse houses, fir and pine boughs were **laid across the top of door frames to confuse spirits who “counted leaves”** and lost track of where the living dwelled.

-In Slavic villages, juniper and pine were hung together to block the dead during the solstice—when “the doors between worlds stood loosely.”
+In Slavic villages, **juniper and pine were hung together to block the dead during the solstice**—when “the doors between worlds stood loosely.”

-In the Carpathians, evergreen branches were tucked into rafters to keep witches and nocturnal beings from slipping through cracks during the Twelve Nights of Winter.
+In the Carpathians, evergreen branches were tucked into rafters **to keep witches and nocturnal beings from slipping through cracks during the Twelve Nights of Winter.**

 And in the British Isles, holly (another evergreen) was brought inside not as decoration, but as a **barrier plant**—the thorned guardian.